Auth

 headers: { Authorization: `Bearer ${accessToken}` },

-c.set("user", payload)Cached after the first call.
-No round-trip to WorkOS per request.
+first call — no round-trip to WorkOS per request.

 What lives where